MWRuszczycky/pmgame/README.md

 ## Controls

-Use the arrow keys to change direction.
+Use the arrow keys, "awsd" (Querty) or "a,oe" (Dvorak) to change direction.
 Use `Esc` to quit the game at any time.

 ## Things to do